Synthesizing Forestry Images Conditioned on Plant Phenotype Using a Generative Adversarial Network: Introduction

-\\\\ In general, the greenness and redness index are measured over a specific Region of Interest (ROI) on the image to describe a particular vegetation type in a mixed forest, such as Deciduous Broadleaf (DB), Evergreen Needleleaf (EN), Grassland (GR).
-The PhenoCam Network defines certain ROIs for each of the forest sites to measure the greenness and redness statistics, and each of these ROIs is designated by an ROI ID (e.g., DB\_1000, EN\_1000 etc.).
-The first two letters of the ROI ID indicate the vegetation type and the last four digits serve as a unique identifier to distinguish between multiple ROIs of same vegetation type at a given site.
-The GCC and RCC corresponding to the ROI of an image are calculated by taking the mean of GCC and RCC respectively, of the pixels in that ROI.
+In general, the greenness and redness indices are measured over a specific Region of Interest (ROI) on the image to describe a particular vegetation type in a mixed forest, such as Deciduous Broadleaf (DB), Evergreen Needleleaf (EN), Grassland (GR).
+The PhenoCam Network defines certain ROIs for each forest site to measure the greenness and redness statistics, and each of these ROIs is designated by an ROI ID (e.g., DB\_1000, EN\_1000).
+The first two letters of the ROI ID indicate the vegetation type and the last four digits serve as an unique identifier to distinguish between multiple ROIs of same vegetation type at a given forest site.
+The GCC and RCC corresponding to the ROI of an image are calculated by taking the mean of GCC and RCC, respectively, of the pixels within that ROI.